carpentries-incubator/geospatial-python/_episodes/06-raster-reproject.md

 > > EPSG:32618
 > > ```
 > > {: .output}
 > > Good, the CRSs are the same.
-But ...
+But, before we plot or calculate
+> > both of these DataArrays together, we should make sure they
+> > have the same nodata value.
 > >
 > > ```python
 > > # view noddata value for DTM